paralelstudios/locali/README.md

-# Matchme
+# Locali
-A platform for making photo identifaction games.
+A wiki platform for the documentation of locali flora

 ## Backend